benshimonz/V1/README.md

 - Graph vertices represent entities.
   An entity is an objects or ‘thing’ in our mini-world, with an independent existence and which is distinguishable from other objects (e.g. a person, a vehicle, a product)
 - Graph edges represent relationships between pairs of entities (e.g. 'owns', 'friend of').
 Usually all edges are directional.
-- Each vertex has a set of descriptive features, called properties (attributes) (e.g. 'First Name', 'Last Name' for a person)
+- Each vertex has a set of descriptive features called properties (AKA attributes) (e.g. 'First Name', 'Last Name' for a person)
 - Each edge has a set of properties as well
 - Each property has a name (string), a value type (e.g. string  / integer), and a value (e.g. "First_Name": string = "Lior")
 - Usually each vertex has a type (e.g. Person, Phone, Vehicle), but in a schema-free graph - the type is just another property